tyjhart/spokanecrime/weekly_watch/README.md

-# Project Overview
+# CompStat Weekly Watch

 Spokane Crime Analysis Project (CAP) is dedicated to discovering, analyzing, and visualizing crime data in Spokane, WA.
 Informed residents can make better decisions about where to live, raise families, work, and play in our wonderful city with up-to-date information on crime.
 With data in-hand, residents can engage actively and factually with local leaders and law enforcement.
 Using Computer Statistics (CompStat) [data provided by Spokane Police Department (SPD)](https://my.spokanecity.org/police/prevention/compstat/) we're able to analyze crime that has already happened, discover trends in the data, and make predictions.

-Currently, the Spokane Police Department (SPD) makes weekly CompStat reports available each Monday.
+Currently, the SPD makes weekly CompStat reports available each Monday.
 Reports cover reported crime for the prior week in PDF format, broken down by policing districts.
 We crawl the PDF files, extract data, and transform it into a format useful for analysis.

 ## Data Limitations